 Location: The northeastern coast of Scotland

-This city has seen a decline in tourists because it’s slightly away from the capital and the routes are not well-paved.
-It might seem challenging to hit this city, but trust me, you will regret it further if you don’t make time to visit it.
+This city has seen a decline in tourists because it’s slightly away from the capital, and the routes are not well-paved.
+It might seem challenging to visit this city, but trust me, you will regret it if you don’t.

 Why Should You Visit Orkney?

-Annexed to 70 islands, Orkney has a diversity of islands, creating a stunning archipelago giving unique access to many stellar vistas and the oldest Neolithic sites in Europe.
+Annexed to 70 islands, Orkney has a diversity of islands, creating a stunning archipelago, giving unique access to many stellar vistas and the oldest Neolithic sites in Europe.
 Additionally, the prehistoric Ring of Brodgar, a must-see sight, is a fantastic spot, including a circle of ancient stone formations used as a lookout point over the ocean.
-Otherwise, you can visit Kirkwall, the largest town in Orkney brimming with key museums, art galleries, and a free walk tour.
-Also, you can plan a religious time and visit Saint Magnus Cathedral going back to 1137, where you can gaze at this marvel with its well-designed facade.
+Otherwise, you can visit Kirkwall, the largest town in Orkney, with vital museums, art galleries, and a free walk tour.
+Also, you can plan a religious time and visit Saint Magnus Cathedral, which goes back to 1137, where you can gaze at this marvel with its well-designed facade.

 Things to Do:

-• Explore the striking landscapes and dramatic cliffs spanning over the city, which help you get your balance back after getting tired of your busy life.
+- Explore the striking landscapes and dramatic cliffs spanning the city, which can help you regain your balance after getting tired of your busy life.

-• Learn more about the rich history of Scotland which is responsible for the authentic culture of its people.
+- Learn more about Scotland’s rich history, which is responsible for its people’s authentic culture.
 Orkney is home to many great archaeological sites.

-• Drive change to your vacation and try thrilling adventure sports from hiking, biking, and other water activities.
+- Drive change to your vacation and try thrilling adventure sports, from hiking to biking to other water activities.

 Things not to Do:

-• Don’t expect that the weather in Orkney will be anything different from Scotland.
-Rain, rain, rain, even though you need to keep your balance when a mighty wind blows.
+- Don’t expect the weather in Orkney to be anything different from Scotland.
+Rain, rain, rain, even though you must keep your balance when a mighty wind blows.

-• Don’t go there without hiring a local guide or joining a tour program; you might not be able to make it yourself as the islands offer more things than you may think.
+- Please don’t go there without hiring a local guide or joining a tour program; you might not be able to do it yourself, as the islands offer more than you think.

-Pro Tip: If you need to live like Vikings, plan to visit Highland Park Distillery and go around the park.
-Your experience here will be like nothing before.
-And it would be a brilliant idea if you invest in a tour with a local guide to help you discover all the hidden gems.
+Pro Tip: If you need to live like Vikings, plan to visit Highland Park Distillery and walk around the park.
+Your experience here will be like nothing else.
+Investing in a tour with a local guide would be a brilliant idea to help you discover all the hidden gems.

 Where to Stay in Orkney?